theme-next/theme-next.org/source/docs/theme-settings/custom-pages.md

 <!-- endtab -->
 <!-- tab NexT Config  -->
-You can enable it by editing values `calendar.enable` to `true`, and copy the value of calendar ID and API KEY in {% label primary@theme config file %}.
+You can enable it by setting value `calendar.enable` to `true`, and copy the value of calendar ID and API KEY in {% label primary@theme config file %}.

 {% codeblock lang:yml next/_config.yml %}
 calendar: